alexch/codelikethis/public/lessons/db/overview.md

 Data is stored in *collections*; each collection has a unique name.

+(in Relational (SQL) DBs, a collection is called a *table*)

 Example (SQL):

-`SELECT * FROM students`  -- "give me all the records from the collection named 'students'"
+`SELECT * FROM students`  -- "give me all the fields of all the records from the table named 'students'"

 Example (Mongo):

 `db.collection('students').find({})`  -- "give me all the documents from the collection named 'students'"

-(in Relational (SQL) DBs, a collection is called a *table*)

 # Record